80b/TyToolsV1/README.md

 # TyToolsV1
-A collection of discord tools all in one ;)
+A large archive of tools in any langauge!

+# Contributors
+80b - Python Specialist

+# How to contribute
+You can contribute by making a pull request and adding tools!